Loading...

 Portion Control

-Add a small amount of healthy fats such as avocado, nuts, or seeds.
-Fats can help slow the digestion process, leading to a steadier rise in blood sugar.
+Incorporate a small amount of healthy fats such as avocado, nuts, or seeds in your meal.
+Fats can help slow carbohydrate absorption.

 Mindful Eating